-- Insurance plans.
-Many insurance companies consider LASIK as elective surgery.
-This means that they may not cover the costs of the surgical procedure.
+Many insurance companies consider LASIK an elective surgery.
+This means your vision benefits may not cover the costs of the surgical procedure.

 Alternative Treatment Options For Astigmatism

-If an individual decides not to undergo LASIK surgery, there are other options available.
+If you decide not to undergo LASIK surgery, other options are available.

 Before determining treatment and/or corrective lenses, an eye doctor will perform an eye exam to understand the cornea’s shape.

-In many cases, individuals can address mild to moderate astigmatism problems with eyeglasses or contact lenses.
-One example is a type of soft lenses called toric contact lenses.
-However, it may be more suitable for individuals who have severe astigmatism to wear rigid contacts or glasses.
+One example is a type of soft lens called toric contact lenses.
+However, it may be more suitable for people who have severe astigmatism to wear rigid contacts or glasses.

 Another treatment option is photorefractive keratectomy (PRK).
 This surgical procedure is similar to LASIK.
 However, the surgeon does not leave the cornea’s outer protective layer as a flap.
 Instead, the layer is removed, and the tissue grows back naturally to fit the reshaped cornea.

-However, individuals who consider undergoing PRK should know that recovery time is different from that of LASIK.
+However, people who consider undergoing PRK should know that recovery time is different from that of LASIK.
 With PRK, recovery periods are often much longer.